TabbycatDebate/tabbycat/docs/features/draw-generation-bp.rst

 The available options are as follows:

+.. rst-class:: spaced-list

-* **Anywhere in bracket:** The pullup teams are treated as if they were any other team in their new bracket.
+- **Anywhere in bracket:** The pullup teams are treated as if they were any other team in their new bracket.
 For example, if there are 17 teams in a 10-point bracket, then the three 9-point teams that get pulled up may be paired anywhere in the 10-point bracket, independently of each other.
 Chance might put them in the same room, but more likely, they will not all be in the same room, so there will be multiple pullup rooms in the 10-point bracket.

-* **All in the same room:** All of the pullup teams will be paired into the same room.
+- **All in the same room:** All of the pullup teams will be paired into the same room.
 This means that there will be at most one pullup room per bracket, effectively creating an "intermediate bracket".

 .. note:: While it can be argued that the `All in the same room` setting is fairer, it is prohibited by the WUDC constitution.
 If your tournament follows WUDC rules, you cannot use this setting.